Sleeping under the stars sounds nice in theory, but it’s not very practical.

 The company’s Wagontop Camping Tent lineup goes up in size to accommodate eight people.
 Even better, it’s priced at $750, which is a great value for that large of a tent.

-To many people, Recreational Equipment Inc., better known as REI, is a retail shop where you purchase tents.
+To many people, Recreational Equipment Inc., better known as REI, is a retail shop where you buy tents.
 But the retailer also makes a great lineup of tents and other camping gear.
 REI tents have made their way on several best tent lists over the years.